top of page

 Chair

-Georgie is General President of AgForce Qld, is deputy chair of RFDS Qld, and a director on the ABC Board, the National Farmers Federation and the Foundation for Rural and Regional Renewal (FRRR).
+Georgie is General President of AgForce Queensland, deputy chair of the Royal Flying Doctor Service - Queensland Section, and also serves as a director for the ABC, the Foundation for Rural and Regional Renewal and the National Farmers' Federation.

 Headshot - Carl.jpg